cmfritz/NLP-Twitter-Sentiment/README.md

-# Phase 4 Project - NLP - Twitter Sentiment Dataset
+## Natural Language Processing Project - Twitter Sentiment

-## Final Project Submission

-* Student name: Catherine Fritz
-* Student pace: part time
-* Scheduled project review date: July 15, 2021
-* Instructor name: Josh Johnson

 ### Business Understanding
 Businesses often wish to get feedback on their products, however getting direct feedback usually requires that someone takes time to write something like a product review.
 People informally talk about their lives in social media like Twitter, and could be a source of informal product feedback.
 Being able to automatically capture product sentiment, like if a product was being received positively or negatively, could gain companies insight into how their product is being perceived.